 You may copy materials for which the university (e.g. the Library) has negotiated licenses according to the terms of the agreement.
 Fair dealing allows you to make one copy of a work for yourself for the purposes of private study, research, review, criticism or news reporting.
 Please review the Copying Guidelines, Fair Dealing Guidelines and the Copyright Policy for more information.

 If you are making copies of your own work to distribute or share with other students in your class, that is permitted.
 If you want to make a handout for the rest of your class that includes material that you have not created, you need to ensure you have permission from the copyright holder to do so.
 Please review the Copying Guidelines, Fair Dealing Guidelines and the Copyright Policy for more information.

 Copyright Act specifies that “every original literary, dramatic, musical and artistic work” is protected by copyright, and this includes student work.
 This means that your permission is required in order for an instructor or school to keep a copy or to share it with future students.

 Often, the creator of a work (e.g., one who writes a book, magazine or newspaper article, play, poem, song lyrics or other writings, takes a photograph or makes a film, draws a map, or creates a painting, drawing, or sketch) is the first owner of the copyright in that work.
-However, ownership of copyright may be transferred in some cases; for example, to a publisher.
-Copyright also applies to other subject matter, including sound recordings, performances and communication signals.
+However, ownership of copyright may be transferred, for example, to a publisher.
+Copyright also applies to other subject matter, including sound recordings, performances, and communication signals.
 Just because someone owns a copy of a work does not mean that they own copyright in that work.